ryan-mcclue/unsw/comp3331/wk3/week3.md

 Essentially, a hostname extends DNS to within a network, e.g. machine-host-name.domain So, 'could' use hostname to communicate with other machine on same network

+NOTE: multiple DNS servers for a domain will all have identical information in them

 mywebsite.com is apex domain.
 www.mywebsite.com and mail.mywebsite.com are sub-domains